nomasdynamics/RPMmtr/_pages/support.md

 ---

 # RPMmtr
-RPM measurement is  useful to measure the state of a machine...
+Rotating machinery like engines and electric motors can be found in cars, chainsaws, wasching machines and on boats.
-Rotating machinery  generates characteristic sound patterns .
+Those devices generate characteristic sound patterns.
-Examples are motors in washing machines, ships and chain saws.
 RPMmtr  analyses these sound patterns to estimate rotational speed in RPM.
-Rpmmtr  analyses these patterns to estimate rotational speed in RPM.
+The result of this estimation is sown in three different views.
+The tachometer view shows the roational speed at a glance.
 The color of the dent indicates how clear the measurement is.
-Swipe the red ring and improve the result by specifing the RPM range.
+You can swipe the red ring control and improve the result by specifing the expected RPM range.
-Also improve the result by specifying the machine type.
-Track RPM over time.
+The tracking view shows the evolution of the rotational speed over time.
+The accuracy of the measurement is indicated by the size and color of the circles.
-Experts use the spectrogram view: understand how the algorithm comes to its result.
+Experts can use the spectrogram view: understand how the algorithm comes to its result.

 Axis adjustable with one finger